-The following are the income growth assumptions the Trust has made to meet the Covid programme and recovery and backlog costs, new inflationary and cost growth pressures during 2023-24:
+The following are the income growth assumptions the Trust has made to meet the Covid programme and recovery & backlog costs, new inflationary and cost growth pressures during 2023-24:

 - Commissioners will uplift LTA values by 1.5% which amounts to £1.104m core uplift in 2023-24, 0.75% (£0.585m) in 2024-25 in line with the HB Allocation Letter.
-For planning purposes, the Trust is assuming a 1% uplift for 2025-26. - Commissioners will pass through as additional income to the LTA the 2022-22 Agenda for Change (AfC) and Doctor and Dentist Review Body (DDRB) costs as per the WG Pay award matrix.
+For planning purposes, the Trust is assuming a 1% uplift for 2025-26. - Commissioners will pass through as additional income to the LTA the 2022-23 Agenda for Change (AfC) and Doctor & Dentist Review Body (DDRB) costs as per the WG Pay award matrix. - The 2023-24 Pay Inflation not currently agreed but is expected to be funded directly by WG over the 3 years of the IMTP (any shortfall will need be met by discretionary uplift, additional savings or absorbed by Divisions). - In line with WG guidance any planning assumption for the 2023-24 pay award is excluded from the IMTP financial plan. - The cost increase in employer's pension contributions from 14.3% to 20.6% will continue to be paid by WG.
+(Per WG guidance excluded from the plan) - Per the allocation letter the Trust is assuming WG will provide financial cover for the Covid mass vaccination and PPE costs that is incurred during 2023-24.
+Covid Cleaning and supplementary staffing is no longer supported by WG. - The Trust will receive pass through income from commissioners to cover the cost of NICE / High-Cost drugs VCS uses in delivering cancer care.
+The forecast annual cost growth has been estimated using historic trends and the latest horizon scanning, this amounts to a £7.864m increase in 2023-24. - The Trust will receive pass through income from LHBs to cover the cost of wholesale blood derived products WBS supplies to them.
+The forecast annual cost growth for 2023-24 has been calculated based an estimated 17.5% volume growth and general price inflation totalling £3.436m. - In 2022-23 the Trust secured funding from WG from the Value Based Healthcare (VBHC) fund.
+Funding will be held centrally by WG and invoices based on actual costs - WG has confirmed funding of the WBS business case costs for Occult Hep B Core Testing. - WG will fund the WBS Plasma for Medicines (Fractionation) business case costs should WG decide to progress with this service development. - The Trust is assuming as confirmed by WG when the bid was submitted that the SDEC service development funding of £0.935m available in 2023-24 is recurrent.

-- The 2023-24 Pay Inflation not currently agreed but expected to be funded directly by WG over the 3 years of the IMTP (any shortfall will need be met by discretionary uplift, additional savings or absorbed by Divisions). - In line with WG guidance any planning assumption for the pay award is to be excluded from the IMTP. - The cost increase in employer's pension contributions from 14.3% to 20.6% will continue to be paid by WG.
-(Per guidance excluded from the plan) - Per the allocation letter the Trust is assuming WG will provide financial cover for the Covid mass vaccination and PPE costs that is incurred during 2023-24.
-Covid Cleaning and supplementary staffing is no longer supported by WG. - The Trust will receive pass through income from commissioners to cover the cost of NICE / High-Cost drugs VCC uses in delivering cancer care.
-The forecast annual cost growth has been estimated using historic trends and the latest horizon scanning, this amounts to £7.864m increase in 2023-24. - The Trust will receive pass through income from LHBs to cover the cost of wholesale blood derived products WBS supplies to them.
-The forecast annual cost growth for 2023-24 has been calculated based an estimated 17.5% volume growth and general price inflation totalling £3.436m. - The Trust previously secured funding from WG from the Value Based Healthcare (VBHC) fund.
-Funding will be held centrally by WG drawn based on actual costs. - WG has confirmed funding of the WBS business case costs for Occult Hep B Core Testing. - WG will fund the WBS Plasma for Medicines (Fractionation) business case costs should WG decide to progress with this service development. - The Trust is currently assuming that the SDEC service development funding of £0.935m available in 2023/24 will be recurrent in nature. - It is assumed that the Trust will receive additional income from commissioners to cover any new service developments they agree to invest in.
+It is assumed that the Trust will receive additional income from commissioners to cover any new service developments they agree to invest in.
 Should funding not be agreed, developments and infrastructure will not be implemented, and costs will need to be mitigated or removed.
 These key service infrastructure, quality improvement, activity growth and cost pressures have been shared with Commissioners including: